FanTuanEats/jsonapi-serializer/README.md

 :exclamation::exclamation::exclamation: Ceavet
 * the original sprease fieldset support is removed to boots performance and simple implementation
-* the meta attribute on relationships is cached, so please do not put time sensitive content in that, if you really need to, you can put it record meta field
+* the meta attribute on relationships is cached, so please do not put time sensitive content in that, if you really need to, you can put it data meta field
 * all the record need to support `#cache_key` method to properly generate cache key

 ### Namespace base on params